 Korean Cucumber Salad (aka Oi Muchim).
-Refreshing cucumbers dressed in a spicy sesame sweet sauce.
-A tasty Korean side dish that is ready in 5 minutes.
-This is also a vegan Korean cucumber salad.
+Crisp cucumbers dressed in a savory, tangy, spicy, sesame sweet sauce.
+These tasty Korean cucumbers are easily made in 5 minutes with minimal ingredients!

-The following Korean cucumber salad ingredients are required, please scroll down to the below Recipe card for full measurements:
+Please scroll down to the below recipe card for full measurements:

 How to make Korean Cucumber Salad

-Chill cucumber salad for 10 minutes for best flavour to let the flavors absorb.
+- Chill cucumber salad for 10 minutes for best flavour to let the flavors absorb.

 Unfortunately, not.
 I would suggest omitting these ingredients altogether and adjust the other ingredients to taste.